geosolutions-it/MapStore2/docs/developer-guide/maps-configuration.md

     "name": "mapnik",
     "group": "background",
     "visibility": false,
-    "credits": { // optional
+    "params": {}, // can be used to add parameters to the request, or override the default ones "credits": { // optional
         "imageUrl": "somePic.png", // URL for the image to put in attribution "link": "http://someURL.org", // URL where attribution have to link to